-1. Do you work from home or is your business based in your home – if so, you may be entitled to a tax deduction
+1. If you work from home, or your business is based in your home, you may be entitled to a tax deduction

 If you occasionally or permanently work from home, you may be entitled to claim a tax deduction for the costs associated with setting up and running your home office.
-From your desk chair, to the computer you use to undertake your work, through to the paper or ink used to print your work documents at home, you should consider these costs when completing your tax return.
+From your desk, to the computer you use for work, through to the paper and ink you use to print your work documents, you should consider all these costs when completing your tax return.

 In addition, you may be able to claim a portion, of your rent / mortgage interest, electricity, home office maintenance as well as considering vehicle and travel expenses undertaken for work, along with your telecommunication bills - landline, mobile and internet charges.

 Now may be the ideal time to upgrade your office equipment or make purchases for your business so you can lower your tax bill.
 Does your office equipment or furniture need an upgrade?
 Can you stock up on office supplies?
 Are there supplier payments you can make now?
 These are good questions to be asking now as they can make a significant difference to your year-end tax bill.